aditya2819/Optimizing-Serpens-SpMV-Accelerator-on-Xilinx-Alveo-U280/README.md

 Project: High-performance Sparse Matrix–Vector multiply (SpMV) accelerator optimized for the Xilinx Alveo U280.

 This repository contains the host code, FPGA bitstreams and helper scripts needed to build and run the Serpens SpMV accelerator.
-Presentation slides and the project report were removed from this fork to keep the repository focused and production-ready.

 Repository layout
 - `src/` : FPGA kernel sources and host helper headers.